 Recent PriceWaterhouseCoopers (PwC) research determined that “remote work has been an overwhelming success” and executives are planning to “optimize the hybrid workplace [by] accelerating investments to support virtual collaboration and creativity.”

 With that in mind, it is critical to have the proper support for your remote teams beyond just virtual conferencing and communications tools.
 Creating better, more meaningful ways for employees to virtually connect with managers--and one another--will strengthen a collaborative, creative work environment that benefits everyone.
+To learn more about introducing a mentoring program into a hybrid workplace see our article, How to Introduce an Employee Mentor Program into a Hybrid Workplace.

 Author: Emil Hajric